 - Flight Department Administrators

 They take care of the day-to-day operations.
-Their role would be to manage media and family inquiries, so they should be trained how to handle sensitive situations.
-In cases of major or fatal aviation accidents, using an external crisis management firm would be advised.
+Their role would be to manage media and family inquiries, and should be trained how to handle sensitive situations.
+In cases of major or fatal aviation accidents, using an external crisis management firm is advised.